villerauta03/cybersec_bookingsys/Booking system - Phase 4/testingReport.md

 10. The system provider has stated that the software is developed following the Privacy by Design (PbD) principle.

 ## Documentation of the testing process
 We started testing the application by first going over the Phase 3 authorization table, and updating it through testing the application.
-We went to each page in the autrhorization table and checked the functionalities, and updated the table as needed.
+We went to each page in the authorization table and checked the functionalities, and updated the table as needed.
 We then proceeded to add the new pages in the application to the table and checked each of the functionalities present in them.
 We noted things such as the code throwing an error if the user tries to register an account under 15 years old and a password less than 8 characters.

 To find new pages within the application, we ran a zaproxy test (which also helped us find the answers to some of the GDPR table questions) at https://github.com/villerauta03/cybersec_bookingsys/blob/main/Booking%20system%20-%20Phase%204/2025-04-16-ZAP-Report-.md including a spider and an AJAX spider.
 We also ran a wfuzz command against the common wordlist to check for any pages and api calls.
 We were able to find `/api/users` and `/api/account` this way.